“Art is an inevitable consequence of being human, even in space.”

 October 28- November 22, 2019

-Black Glory: Once Upon a Future will feature a combination of films and digital art that exemplify the glory of Blackness, and that create the future of the global Black experience.
+Black Glory: Once Upon a Future featured a combination of films and digital art that exemplify the glory of Blackness, and that create the future of the global Black experience.
 Films to be screened include To Be Free by Adepero Oduye (Twelve Years a Slave, When They See Us), Peau de Chagrin by Congolese musician and director Baloji, and White Colour Black by Joseph Adesunloye.

 TIKTOK AND WARP SPEED RITUAL